configcat/terraform-provider-configcat/docs/resources/integration.md

 - `configs` (Set of String) List of Config IDs that are connected with this Integration.
 If the list is empty, all of the Configs are connected.
 - `environments` (Set of String) List of Environment IDs that are connected with this Integration.
 If the list is empty, all of the Environments are connected.
 - `parameters` (Map of String) Parameters of the integration.
 The Parameters dictionary differs for each IntegrationType.
-See available options per integration type at the examples.
+See available options per integration type at the [Example usage](#example-usage) section.

 ### Read-Only